sarkinios/sarkui/README.md

 # Introduction

-This Software made for convienience of use.
+This Software made for convenience of use.
 It's a wrap up of all programs used for media extracting, muxing (i.e. mkvtoolnix, mp4box etc) in all-in-one GUI.

 With Sarkui you can add as many files of same type you wish and make changes all at once.